mat-docs/mtap-docs/Helm/2019.2/README.md

 #### Configuring SignalR service

-SignalR service needs a list of Kafka topic names as an input configuration to be able to run properly in TAP platform.
+SignalR service needs a list of Kafka topic names as an input configuration to be able to run properly in Telemetry Analytics Platform Platform.
 Use `topicNames` parameter to define this list of topics:

 ``` bash
 signalr: